 Promotes Gut Health And Digestion

-Curd is a great probiotic that contains good beneficial bacteria known to promote gut activity, soothe the inflamed digestive system and heals an upset stomach.
+Curd is a great probiotic that contains good beneficial bacteria known to promote gut activity, soothe the inflamed digestive system, and heal an upset stomach.

 Boosts Immune System

-The live bacteria found in curd fight disease-causing germs and keeps the gut and intestinal health protected.
-Evidence also proves the claims that curd as a probiotic is very potent in boosting the immunity as popping pills.
+The live bacteria found in curd fight disease-causing germs and keep the gut and intestinal health protected.
+Evidence also proves the claims that curd, as a probiotic, is as potent in boosting immunity as popping pills.

 Bestows Healthy Skin

-Curd exhibits a natural moisturizing effect on your skin and eases to heal your dry skin naturally.
-Acne is very common with people suffering from gastrointestinal issues, curd helps in promoting active gut health which leads to healthy and radiant skin.
-It is a wonderful ingredient used widely for various beauty packs as it is loaded with lactic acid that functions as an excellent exfoliator that clears off all dead cells and blemishes.
+Curd exhibits a natural moisturizing effect on your skin and eases your dry skin naturally.
+Acne is very common in people suffering from gastrointestinal issues.
+Curd helps promote active gut health, which leads to healthy and radiant skin.
+It is a wonderful ingredient used widely for various beauty packs as it is loaded with lactic acid, which functions as an excellent exfoliator that clears off all dead cells and blemishes.

 Strengthens Bones And Joints

-Curd is rich in the vital minerals of calcium, magnesium and phosphorous.
-These significantly fortify bones, by increasing their density and power, as well as make the joints more flexible and teeth very sturdy.
-Having a small portion of curd as part of the daily diet bolsters the connective tissues and reduces the chances of acquiring debilitating conditions like arthritis and osteoporosis in the later years.
+Curd is rich in the vital minerals of calcium, magnesium, phosphorus.
+These significantly fortify bones by increasing their density and power, as well as making the joints more flexible and teeth very sturdy.
+Having a small portion of curd as part of the daily diet bolsters the connective tissues and reduces the chances of acquiring debilitating conditions like arthritis and osteoporosis in later years.

 Lowers High Blood Pressure